Vivacious Lady: Adaptations to other media

-Vivacious Lady was adapted as a radio play on the April 7, 1940 episode of The Screen Guild Theater with Ginger Rogers and Fred MacMurray, the January 6, 1941 episode of Lux Radio Theatre with Alice Faye and Don Ameche, the October 2, 1945 episode of CBS's Theater of Romance with Robert Walker and Lurene Tuttle, the December 3, 1945 Screen Guild Theater with James Stewart and Janet Blair and on the August 14, 1946 episode of Academy Award Theater with Lana Turner.
-It was also presented on the radio anthology series Philip Morris Playhouse February 13, 1942, with Madeleine Carroll starring.
+Vivacious Lady was adapted as a radio play on the April 7, 1940, episode of The Screen Guild Theater with Ginger Rogers and Fred MacMurray, the January 6, 1941, episode of Lux Radio Theatre with Alice Faye and Don Ameche, the October 2, 1945, episode of CBS's Theater of Romance with Robert Walker and Lurene Tuttle, the December 3, 1945, Screen Guild Theater with James Stewart and Janet Blair, and the August 14, 1946, episode of Academy Award Theater with Lana Turner.
+It was also presented on the radio anthology series Philip Morris Playhouse on February 13, 1942, with Madeleine Carroll starring.